 This post discusses Social Security Disability for Mycosis Fungoides.
 Read on if you or someone you care for is unable to work because of cutaneous T-cell lymphoma.

-According to the National Cancer Institute, Mycosis fungoides is a disease in which lymphocytes (a type of white blood cell) become malignant (cancerous) and affect the skin.
-Mycosis fungoides is a type of cutaneous T-cell lymphoma.
+According to the National Cancer Institute, Mycosis fungoides (or Alibert-Bazin syndrome) is a disease in which lymphocytes (a type of white blood cell) become malignant (cancerous) and affect the skin.
+Mycosis fungoides is a type of cutaneous T-cell lymphoma (Non-Hodgkin’s lymphoma).
 Mycosis fungoides rashes can go through phases:

-- The first stage is callled premycotic (usually occurs on parts of body that are not exposed to the sun) and the rash is hard to diagnose as mycosis fungoides;
+- The first stage is called premycotic (usually occurs on parts of body that are not exposed to the sun) and the rash is hard to diagnose as mycosis fungoides;

-- Then there is patch phase is which is a eczema like rash;
+- The second stage (patch phase) is a eczema like rash;

 - The plaque phase includes small red bumps or hardened lesions on skin which may be red;

 - Finally, the tumor phase in which tumors form and may become infected.
 Per the National Institute of Health:

 The tumors in mycosis fungoides, which are composed of cancerous T cells, are raised nodules that are thicker and deeper than plaques.
 They can arise from patches or plaques or occur on their own.
 Mycosis fungoides was so named because the tumors can resemble mushrooms, a type of fungus.
 Common locations for tumor development include the upper thighs and groin, breasts, armpits, and the crook of the elbow.
 Open sores may develop on the tumors, often leading to infection.